-Now I rarely eat ice cream.
-After all, it contributes to inflammation.
-And it is nowhere on the list of foods to eat when one has autoimmune conditions.
-But I now have ice cream occasionally as it adds to my happiness factor.
+Nowadays, I rarely eat ice cream because it contributes to inflammation and is not recommended for those with autoimmune conditions.
+However, I occasionally indulge in ice cream because it adds to my happiness factor.
 Well, I take that back.
-I have not had any dairy in months as it can contribute to MS. But next time we pass by Beaver I may just have some.
+I haven’t had any dairy in months as it can contribute to my multiple sclerosis (MS).
+But next time we pass by Beaver, I may just have some.
 At least, I will be very tempted.
-I generally save my ice cream splurge for vacations and make it a destination thing.
-Particularly on trips on I-15 in Southern Utah and stays in Park City where we go to the Java Cow.
+I generally save my ice cream splurges for vacations and make it a destination thing, particularly during trips on I-15 in Southern Utah and stays in Park City where we go to the Java Cow.
 Stopping at The Creamery has become a road trip tradition.

 BUTTER PECAN & COCONUT CASTAWAY ICE CREAM

-I told myself I was going to go with something different this time.
-But then my taste buds reminded me about how much they love butter pecan and the taste buds won.
-I got the butter pecan for my bottom scoop (so it was the last favor I had).
+I told myself I was going to go with something different this time, but then my taste buds reminded me of how much they love butter pecan, and the taste buds won.
+I got the butter pecan for my bottom scoop (so it was the last flavor I had).
 For my second scoop, I landed on the Coconut Castaway.
-Almond Joys are one of my favorite treats so the Coconut Castaway sounded fantastic.
+Almond Joys are one of my favorite treats, so the Coconut Castaway sounded fantastic.
 It is coconut ice cream with a coconut cream swirl, chocolate chunks, and almond pieces.
 Yum!
-It is my be my new favorite.
-So, so yummy – at least yummy if you like coconut like I do.
+It might be my new favorite.
+So, so yummy – at least if you like coconut like I do.

-Sugar cones are what I prefer – with a double scoop of ice cream.
-But that was not an option this time due to COVID-19.
+Sugar cones are my preferred choice, with a double scoop of ice cream, but that wasn’t an option this time due to COVID-19.
 They were only serving it in cups.

-I do wish they had a sorbet or something available to those who really can’t have dairy.
-I get it.
-The store is owned by dairy farmers.
-But not everyone in our family can have dairy.
+I do wish they had a sorbet or something available for those who can’t have dairy.
+Still, I understand that the store is owned by dairy farmers.

 Other Things to Do at The Creamery